wesleywardlaw/figgerit-builder/README.md

    > **Note:** If you prefer to use `npm` or `yarn`, you will need to delete the `pnpm-lock.yaml` file before installing dependencies.

+2. Create .env.local file in base of project and put in value for MONGODB_URI so that your mongo collection can be accessed.

-2. Start the development server:
+3. Start the development server:

    ```bash
    pnpm dev
    ```

-3. Open [http://localhost:3000](http://localhost:3000) in your browser to access the app.
+4. Open [http://localhost:3000](http://localhost:3000) in your browser to access the app.

 ## Features